Skip to content

 • Step 4: quality-assurance reviews the Risk Assessment to ensure all identified gaps are robustly supported by evidence from Phase 1.

 • Step 5 (GATEWAY): Human Review & Decision Log.
 Review the quality-assured Risk Assessment.
-Critical vulnerabilities and prioritization decisions are recorded in docs/project/decisions.md.
+Critical vulnerabilities and prioritization decisions are recorded in outputs/project/decisions.md.

 • Validation Output: outputs/3_risk_and_gap_analysis.md (and SHACL validation logs).